 (i) The division of planning shall be the principal staff

-agency of the water resources board established pursuant to chapter 46-15
+agency of the water resources board established pursuant to chapter 15 of title

-("Water Resources Board") and the water resources board corporate established
+46 ("Water Resources Board") and the water resources board corporate